French ironclad Magnanime: Armament and protection

-The main battery of the Provence-class ships was intended to be thirty 164.7 mm Modèle 1858–60 rifled muzzle-loading (RML) guns, but this was changed to a mixed armament of four 240 mm Modèle 1864 RMLs and six 194 mm Modèle 1864 smoothbore muzzle-loading guns on the gundeck.
+The main battery of the Provence-class ships was intended to be thirty 164.7 mm Modèle 1858–60 rifled muzzle-loading (RML) guns, but this was changed to a mixed armament of four 240 mm Modèle 1864 RMLs and six smoothbore 194 mm Modèle 1864 muzzle-loading guns on the gundeck.
 Positioned on the quarterdeck and the forecastle were another 194 mm smoothbore and six 164.7 mm Modèle 1858 RMLs, at least some of which served as chase guns.
 By 1869–1870, Magnanimes armament consisted of eight 240 mm Modèle 1864 RMLs on the gundeck and four 194 mm Modèle 1864 smoothbores as chase guns on the quarterdeck and forecastle.

 From the upper deck down to below the waterline, the sides of the ships were completely armored with 150 mm of wrought iron, backed by 750 mm of wood.
 The sides of the battery itself were protected with 110 mm of armor that was backed by 610 mm of wood.
 The conning tower's sides consisted of 100 mm armor plates.